 How online business changed my life

-I loved being an artist (painter), and being so fortunate to live so close the some of the best surfing beaches and coastline in the whole of the UK and indeed Europe, inspiration was always plentiful.
+I loved being an artist (painter).
+And being so fortunate to live so close the some of the best surfing beaches and coastline in the whole of the UK, and indeed Europe.

-She shared my passion for art, the surfing lifestyle and being a business woman herself, she helped me to make a real go of things.
-She became my rock.
+She shared my passion for art.
+She loved the surfing lifestyle, and being a successful businesswoman herself, she helped me to make a real go of everything in my life.